A Learning Styles Quiz & the Quadratic Formula

-Quiz: What's Your Learning Style?
+Quiz: What Is My Learning Style?

 - How do you sound out a new spelling word? a) Write it down to see if looks right b) Say it out loud to hear if it sounds right c) Finger spell it in the air

 - When you are bored in line at the amusement park, do you… a) Look around at the surroundings b) Strike up a conversation c) Hop up and down on the railing

 - When you meet someone new, you remember: a) Their face, but not their name b) Their name, but not their face c) What you were doing when you met the person.

 - When you go to a party, do you later think about: a) The way the house looked/ what people wore b) The things you heard or talked about c) The things you did/ate